 "Received in Full."
-If you do not expect to receive all the items you ordered, you can close p

-PO manually so that QuickBooks doesn't show the items as "on order" anymore.
+If you do not expect to receive all the items you ordered, you can close part or all of the PO manually so that QuickBooks doesn't show the items as "on order" anymore.
 When you close a PO manually, QuickBooks marks the PO as "Closed."